nodejs/mentorship/README.md

 # The Mentorship Program Structure

-The mentorship duration will be 6 months, during which the mentor will provide guidance and help to the mentee on an agreed schedule.
+The mentorship duration will be 10 weeks, during which the mentor will provide guidance and help to the mentee on an agreed schedule.

 ## Process